-Regarding a 2008 Dodge R3500 Laramie AWD Diesel Pickup Truck with 134,344 miles that was involved in a Front End Collision that caused $17,122.16 in damage.
-The truck was disabled/towed and had structural damage and no air bag deployment.The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
+Each week we report on the most interesting and informative articles concerning auto diminished value claims.
+Regarding our diminished value appraisal of a Dodge R3500 Laramie AWD Diesel Pickup Truck with 134,344 miles that was involved in a Front End Collision that caused $17,122.16 in damage.
+The truck was disabled/towed and had structural damage and no air bag deployment.The claimant hired an independent auto appraiser and made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
 Obtaining a comprehensive Diminished Value Report is key.

 We learned from these examples from sales managers at Dodge dealerships in Nevada and surrounding states – With the truck being disabled and the frame damage even if fixed correctly you would be looking at a loss of 30%+ of the pre-accident value.
 Also that frame damage never leaves the Carfax so buyers will want a steep discount.
 The opinions of unbiased experts form the basis for the most comprehensive Auto Diminished Value Appraisal available.
 We obtain six of them which absolutely puts the diminished value figure prepared by The St. Lucie Appraisal Company in the ballpark.
 This is what the car owner will experience in the real world.